 The NCDS provides occupational codes and social-class categories so that the full RGSC class schema can be replicated and reproduced for subsequent analysis.
 National Statistics Socio-Economic Classification

-Over the years, the work of Goldthorpe has produced a variety of social class schemas (the E schema).
+Over the years, the work of Goldthorpe has produced a variety of social class schemas (the EGP schema, which was later updated by the EG schema).
 The most up to date version is the NS-SEC schema.